 - T4 – Thyroxine: Containing four iodine atoms

-The Follicular cells are the major cell type in the thyroid gland and are responsible for the production and secretion of the thyroid hormones T3 and T4.
+Furthermore, the Follicular cells are the major cell type in the thyroid gland and are responsible for the production and secretion of the thyroid hormones T3 and T4.

 T3 (triiodothyronine): Approximately 20% of T3 is secreted into the bloodstream directly by the thyroid gland.
 The remaining 80% is produced by the removal of one iodine atom from T4 by a process called deiodination.
 This process occurs primarily in organs such as the liver and kidneys.
 T3 is the active form of the thyroid hormone T4 (thyroxine).